Orange-OpenSource/Cool-Chic/docs/source/results/image/compression_performance.rst

   </tbody></table>

-Decoding time are obtained on a single CPU core of an an **AMD EPYC 7282 16-Core Processor**, PSNR is computed in the **RGB** domain for kodak and CLIC20, in the **YUV420** domain for jvet.
+Decoding time are obtained on a single CPU core of an **AMD EPYC 7282 16-Core Processor**, PSNR is computed in the **RGB** domain for kodak and CLIC20, in the **YUV420** domain for jvet.
 More details about decoding time are available in :doc:`the decoding complexity results <./decoding_complexity>`.